Welcome to PanzerTractors.com!

 Main Contact: firstname.lastname@example.org

-I'm working on a store front in order to start selling small items that are Panzer related.
+Panzertractors.com has a new store front for small items that are Panzer related.
 The intention is to use a portion of the proceeds to further enhance the offerings on this site (history, free downloads, etc.)

-I'm starting by creating vinyl window stickers in various shapes and content.
-Check out the Panzer Store link above or click on the picture to go shopping now!
+Vinyl stickers and acrylic Christmas ornaments are now available.
+Click on the Panzer Store link above or click on the picture to go shopping now!

-Update 7/24/13: You can now use most major credit cards and check out using PayPal!
+Remember: You can use most major credit cards and check out using PayPal!
 Thank you for your business!

 I finally uploaded a video showing the results of my T102 pulling tractor's chassis rebuild this summer.
 I documented all of the steps in pictures and video, and am working on that now.
 By request, I put together a mini video showing how to measure the rear end ratio and make a leak-free rear end gasket.
 The direct links are on the renamed section of this site - Restoration and Performance.
 The general youtube channel is www.youtube.com/panzerclub.